Last Updated on

 The ability to modulate the cutting speed of your bandsaw is a great thing when re-sawing.
 Slower cutting speeds are usually preferred when re-sawing.
 The reduced speed usually creates a slow and steady cut.

-This type of cutting prevents the saw from binding, while it removes a lot of material with each pass.
+This type of cutting prevents the saw from binding, while it removes a lot of material with each pass during resawing.

-For more complex cuts, you can always switch back to higher speeds for a more cleaner, faster and accurate cuts.
+For more complex cuts, you can always switch back to higher speeds for a more cleaner, faster and accurate cuts of wood.

 These are there to make sure that your blade stays true, square to the table, and prevents it from turning.
-The guides serve as rollers that sit on either side of the blade, keeping its movement straight and true.
+The guides serve as rollers that may sit on either side of the blade, keeping its movement straight and true during a resaw.

 There is also a thrust support which presses against the back of the bandsaw blade.
-The thrust support prevents the blade from moving backwards during a cut.
+The thrust support prevents the blade from moving backwards during a cut of wood.

 There are two types of guide sets on the market.
 There are blade guides that are made from either sealed bearings, or from ceramics.